EU Draft Article-Reply1

 The fact that the NGO Shipbreaking Platform has now publicly acknowledged the material value of end-of-life ships is a welcome development.

-Geography is Not an Environmental Management System
+Geography Is Not an Environmental Management System

-For years, the ship recycling debate has been presented as if sustainability can be determined by a map.
+For years, the ship recycling debate has often been presented as if sustainability can be determined by a map.

 If a ship is recycled in Europe, the process is presumed virtuous.